Glyburide and MetforminPronunciation

 Specific Patient Populations

-Glyburide and Metformin hydrochloride tablets are not recommended for use during pregnancy.
-The initial and maintenance dosing of Glyburide and Metformin hydrochloride tablets should be conservative in patients with advanced age, due to the potential for decreased renal function in this population.
+Glyburide and Metformin hydrochloride is not recommended for use during pregnancy.
+The initial and maintenance dosing of Glyburide and Metformin hydrochloride should be conservative in patients with advanced age, due to the potential for decreased renal function in this population.
 Any dosage adjustment requires a careful assessment of renal function.
-Generally, elderly, debilitated, and malnourished patients should not be titrated to the maximum dose of Glyburide and Metformin hydrochloride tablets to avoid the risk of hypoglycemia.
-Monitoring of renal function is necessary to aid in prevention of metformin-associated lactic acidosis, particularly in the elderly (see WARNINGS).

 How is Glyburide and Metformin Supplied

-Your doctor has prescribed Glyburide and Metformin to treat your type 2 diabetes.
+Your doctor has prescribed Glyburide and Metformin hydrochloride tablets to treat your type 2 diabetes.
 This is also known as non-insulin-dependent diabetes mellitus.

 People with diabetes are not able to make enough insulin and/or respond normally to the insulin their body does make.
 When this happens, sugar (glucose) builds up in the blood.
 This can lead to serious medical problems, including kidney damage, amputations, and blindness.
 Diabetes is also closely linked to heart disease.
 The main goal of treating diabetes is to lower your blood sugar to a normal level.